rust-osdev/bootimage/Readme.md

     # Applies to `bootimage run` and `bootimage runner`
     run-command = ["qemu-system-x86_64", "-drive", "format=raw,file={}"]

-    # Additional arguments passed to the runner on `bootimage run` or `bootimage runner`
+    # Additional arguments passed to the run command for non-test executables
+    # Applies to `bootimage run` and `bootimage runner`
-    # (this is useful when you want to add some arguments to the default QEMU command)
     run-args = []

+    # Additional arguments passed to the run command for test executables
+    # Applies to `bootimage runner`
+    test-args = []

+    # An exit code that should be considered as success for test executables
+    test-success-exit-code = {integer}

     # The timeout for running a test through `bootimage test` or `bootimage runner` (in seconds)
     test-timeout = 300